Doubts About Security at GOP Convention May Doom the Event

 “But there’s a lot of things that need to happen: an event schedule nailed down, and being able to sign contracts and spend money so that we can prepare for this event.
 And none of that has happened yet,” he said.
 “So here we are inside of 40 days, and I haven’t really pulled the trigger on anything RNC-related when it comes to finances or contracts and so, you know, only related to security, mind you, nothing, nothing related to any of this.”

-You have to believe some of the reluctance to send officers from other jurisdictions has to do with the hysteria over police brutality and the certainty that Antifa, Black Lives Matter, and every radical left organization in the country is going to descend on Jacksonville looking to provoke incidents to embarrass Trump.
+You have to believe some of the reluctance to send officers from other jurisdictions has to do with the hysteria over police brutality and the certainty that antifa, Black Lives Matter, and every radical leftist organization in the country are going to descend on Jacksonville looking to provoke incidents to embarrass Trump.

 There could very well be more “protesters” in Jacksonville than members of the Republican Party.
 It doesn’t sound as if Sheriff Williams has enough officers to do the job.
 And even with an augmented security force of Secret Service, FBI, and Homeland Security, the routine security tasks that are vital to keeping everyone safe would still have to be performed by local law enforcement.

-The RNC is insisting the event go forward so I’m sure Sheriff Williams will be able to cobble something together.
+The RNC is insisting the event go forward, so I’m sure Williams will be able to cobble something together.
 But it’s going to be improvised and disorganized, which doesn’t bode well for a successful and safe convention.